 Why are some of your items of merchandise more expensive than similar items that I can buy in shops?

 Even without the cost of a merchandising license, our limited production quantities mean that our unit costs are sometimes higher than they would be on comparable commercially-produced items.
-Taking Fanderson's soundtrack CDs as an example, there are many factors that contribute to the production cost such as engineering, editing and digital remastering, the hire of recording studio facilities, the manufacturing of glass masters, duplication and on-body print, packaging reprographics and print, composer royalties, musicians' royalties, and so on.
+Taking Fanderson's soundtrack CDs as an example, there are many factors that contribute to the production cost such as engineering, editing and digital remastering, the hire of recording studio facilities, manufacturing, duplication and on-body print, packaging reprographics and print, composer royalties, musicians' royalties, and so on.
 If these production costs amount to, say, £16,000 then Fanderson's unit cost is £16 each based on the production of 1000 units - the quantity that the club might reasonably expect to sell.
 By contrast, if a commercial manufacturer expects to sell 5,000 copies of a comparable CD his unit cost is reduced to around just £3.20 each, onto which he can add a considerable profit.

 I don't live in the UK.
 Can I still join the club?